artefactory/choice-learn/docs/index.md

 ### Examples

-Divers examples are provided in the How-To section, give it a look !
+Diverse examples are provided in the How-To section, give it a look !

 ## Introduction - Discrete Choice Modelling